RockAfeller2013/AnsibleDemo/README.md

 ## Linux2 Folder

 This folder contains examples of Ansible Galaxy
+To be able to download content from galaxy it is required to have ansible-core>=2.13.9 Please, check it running the command: ansible --version

 - Ansible Galaxy is a repository for sharing, finding, and downloading Ansible roles and collections.
 It allows users to install pre-built automation content from the community and official sources.
 - Ansible Roles are a way to organize Ansible playbooks into reusable components.
 A role typically includes tasks, handlers, variables, templates, and other files needed to configure a system.